therealnoof/k8s-install.sh/README.md

 When installing on a Ubuntu hypervisor you may be prompted for kernel upgrades during the install process.
 Just hit enter to continue and the install will continue.

+You may need to run this command if you cannot interact with the kube API export KUBECONFIG=/etc/kubernetes/admin.conf